Fast measurement cycle and solid build, but accuracy and app lag behind leaders.

 Strengths

-- Fast and comfortable readings with SureBP technology.
+- Fast SureBP inflation

 −